 The leaflets were sent to the consortium partners to be distributed in their countries and to be handed out at GENDERACTION events (esp. the mid-term event).
 Since 2020, however, due to Covid-19 restrictions, there has been no need for the publication or distribution of new versions of the leaflet.
-Instead of leaflets, two videos, created in 2021, were used to present the project's achievements, and they first screened at the final event of the project (for more see below).
+Instead of leaflets, two videos, created in 2021, were used to present the project's achievements, and were screened for the first time at the final event of the project (for more see below).